siraben/brownies/README.md

-# Ben-s-Brownie-Brewery
+# Ben's Brownie Brewery
-This a game I hacked together with Biwascheme.
+This a game I hacked together with [Biwascheme](https://github.com/biwascheme/biwascheme).
+If it feels similar to cookie clicker, that's because it was directly inspired by it!
+The game is more of a toy practice of using Biwascheme for interactive website content.
+There is currently an issue with the dynamic price updates on the buttons, it's probably a bug with Biwascheme itself.